-Our use of artificial intelligence, or AI, and machine learning, or ML, technologies (collectively, "AI/ML technologies") may also subject us to certain privacy obligations.
+Our use of artificial intelligence, or AI, and machine learning, or ML, technologies, collectively, AI/ML technologies, may also subject us to certain privacy obligations.
 There is increasing U.S. and foreign activity in the regulation of AI and other similar uses of technology.
-In Europe, there is a proposed regulation related to AI that, if adopted, could impose onerous obligations related to the use of AI-related systems.
+In Europe, the EU AI Act entered into force on August 1, 2024 and will become fully applicable on August 2, 2026, with some provisions already applying from February 2025.
+Although we do not engage in developing or providing AI systems that would qualify as "prohibited AI practices", restrictions and obligations under this regulation, to the extent applicable to us, could increase the costs and burdens to us and our customers, delay or halt deployment of new products and services, and may reduce the number of new customers, negatively impacting our business and financial results.
 We expect other jurisdictions will adopt similar laws.
 In the United States, several states and localities have enacted measures related to the use of AI and ML in products and services.
 We may have to change our business practices to comply with such obligations.
 For example, our employees and personnel use generative AI technologies to perform their work.
 Our use of this technology could result in additional compliance costs, regulatory investigations and actions, and lawsuits.
 If we are unable to use generative AI, it could make our business less efficient and result in competitive disadvantages.
 We also use AI and ML technologies in our products and services.
 Our use of this technology could result in additional compliance costs, regulatory investigations and actions, and consumer lawsuits.
 Depending on how these AI laws and regulations are interpreted, we may have to make changes to our business practices and products, including our C3 AI Software, to comply with such obligations.
 These obligations may make it harder for us to conduct our business using AI/ML, lead to regulatory fines or penalties, require us retrain our AI/ML, or prevent or limit our use of AI/ML.
 Additionally, certain privacy laws extend rights to consumers (such as the right to delete certain personal data) and regulate automated decision making, which may be incompatible with our use of AI/ML.
 Further, under privacy laws and other obligations, we may be required to obtain certain consents to process personal data and our inability or failure to do so could result in adverse consequences.
 For example, the FTC has required other companies to turn over (or disgorge) valuable insights or trainings generated through the use of AI/ML where they allege the company has violated privacy and consumer protection laws.
 If we cannot use AI/ML or that use is restricted, our business may be less efficient, or we may be at a competitive disadvantage.